stupidmankind/BYpassDoc/docs/source/commands/httprequest.rst

 ----------

 **URL**
-	Please Enter the URL that you want to collect data from
+	Enter the URL that you want to collect data from.

 **Execute as User**
 	Execute Request as the currently logged on user?

 **Variable Name**
-	Enter variable name to store result
+	Enter variable name to store result.